 Use a cloth or a sponge to wipe the cleaning spray into the tiles in circular motions, paying extra attention to areas with dirty marks or soap scum.
 If you are worried about the spray drying too quickly before you have had a chance to wipe it, split the tiles or walls into sections and tackle one section at a time.

 If the walls and tiles are particularly dirty then you might need to spray and wipe them several times.
-As part of your deep clean, you can also clean the grouting.
+As part of your deep cleaning, you can also clean the grouting.
 Make a mixture of baking soda and vinegar or hydrogen peroxide, then use an old toothbrush to apply it to the grouting and scrub it.

 Once you are satisfied that the walls, tiles, and grouting are clean, rinse the walls down with some water.